nicolas-davila/Widgets-Thingsboard/README.md

 * This repository was made to help who need a new widget on thingsboard

-## How to use this widget on your dashboard
+## How to imoprt widgets on thingsboard

 Note: If you want the code, there is a folder with the name 'code_thermostat' that includes html, css, javascript.